rose-faced-parrot-1600

 Appearance: The Rose-faced Parrot is a medium-sized parrot with a distinctive appearance.
 It has a green plumage, with a rose-pink face and forehead, which is the origin of its common name.
 The bird's upperparts are green, and the underparts are a lighter green with some yellowish tint.
 The wings have blue outer feathers, and the tail is short and green.
 The beak is horn-colored, and the eyes have a white eye-ring with dark irises.

 Habitat: This species is found in the northwestern regions with its range extending from Panama through Colombia and into Ecuador.
-It inhabits humid and wet forests, including cloud forests and the edges of these forests at elevations between 1200 and 2400 m above sea level.
+It inhabits humid and wet forests, including cloud forests and the edges of these forests at elevations up to 1200 m above sea level.

 Behavior: Rose-faced Parrots are social birds that are often seen in pairs or small flocks.
 They are known to be quite vocal, with a variety of calls used for communication among flock members.
 Their diet consists of fruits, seeds, and possibly nectar.
 These birds are arboreal and spend most of their time in the canopy and sub-canopy levels of the forest.